Steve Smith (cricketer): South Africa, New Zealand and Pakistan in Australia 2016–17

 Following the 5–0 ODI defeat in South Africa, the Australian team returned home for a 3 Test series against South Africa.
 In the first Test Smith made a duck and 34 runs, and Australia lost the Test match.
-In the second Test at Hobart, Smith made 48 not out in the first innings but the team capitulated, only making a total score of 85 runs and ending up losing the Test.
+In the second Test at Hobart, Smith made 48 not out in the first innings but the rest of the team capitulated, making a total score of only 85 runs and losing the Test.
 Following the defeat, criticism of Smith's captaincy and the team's performance emerged which saw the influx of young players such as Matt Renshaw, Peter Handscomb and Nic Maddison for the last Test.
 After losing five consecutive Tests, Smith made 59 and 40, respectively, with the addition of his team performances to win the day-night Test match in Adelaide.
-The win in Adelaide avoided a 3–0 whitewash at home, as the 2–1 defeat marked Smith's first series defeat at home.
+The win avoided a 3–0 whitewash, as the 2–1 defeat marked Smith's first series defeat at home.

 After the Test series against South Africa, New Zealand played 3 ODIs in between the two Test series against South Africa and Pakistan.
 In the first ODI, Steve Smith registered 164 runs at the SCG, marking the highest ODI score at the ground, beating the previous score of 162 set by AB De Villiers during the 2015 World Cup.
 He was awarded "man of the match".
 In the second ODI he made 72 runs and in Melbourne of the final ODI he was dismissed for a duck.
-The Australian team won the contested Chappell-Hadlee Trophy 3–0 and returned the trophy to Australia.
+The Australian team won the contested Chappell–Hadlee Trophy 3–0 and returned the trophy to Australia.